FelizCoder/crewstand.compose/README.md

 4. **InfluxDB**: A time series database that stores sensor and actuator data and other time-related information.
 5. **PID-Control Service**: Implements PID (Proportional-Integral-Derivative) control for flow rate.
 6. **Sensor-Gateway**: A service interfacing with the flow sensors to collect real-time data.
+7. **Classifier**: The Classifier service, it uses a LightGBM model to classify data based on inputs from flow sensor and event definition.

 ## Requirements